LELAINE BIGELOW

 Executive Director

-She is the daughter of Filipino immigrants and has called many places home, but considers Pensacola, Florida her hometown.
-She lives a quaint city life in Capitol Hill with her husband and son.
-A true Filipina, she loves to cook and eat and proudly passed those same values to her energetic son.
+She lives a quaint city life on Capitol Hill with her husband and son.
+A true Filipina, she loves to cook and eat — and proudly passed those same values to her energetic son.